 Redeemable debentures are refundable after a particular period of time.
-On these debentures, actual interest is paid from time to time, but amount of principal is refund after a predetermined period.
-These are issued on redeemable basis, therefore company mostly refers to borrow amount on redeemable debentures.
+On these debentures, actual interest is paid from time to time, but the amount of principal is refunded after a predetermined period.
+These are issued on a redeemable basis, therefore company mostly refers to borrow amount on redeemable debentures.

 - Irredeemable Debentures

 These types of debentures are not refundable during the lifetime of the issuing company.
 These are only to be paid either at the time of any failure to pay on the part of the company or on the winding up of the company.